Different Types of RV Holding Tanks

 In addition, when you aren’t actively using your RV, you should either drain out all the water or completely fill the tank, so the air moisture does not encourage contamination.
 If odors do start developing inside, normal household bleach can sanitize the tank.
 Mix in one cup for every 15 gallons of water and fill up the tank, letting the solution sit inside for some time.
 Also run some of this solution mix at the sinks, shower and toilet, enough to smell the Bleach.
 Then, drain it all out and allow the tank to sit dry for a day.
 Put more water in at the end of this period and run the lines some and drain it again at the low point drain, repeat this process as needed until you can no longer detect a bleach smell.
 The tank should be good to go at that point.

-The gray water tank is normally the first of the two receptacles types to receive and collect wastewater.
+The gray water RV holding tank is normally the first of the two receptacle types to receive and collect wastewater.
 There can be one or more Gray Tanks in your system, they may be also called the Galley Tank.
 Gray water consists of the drainage from the shower, sinks, and washing machine (if you have one).
 It’s not fit for use, but it’s also not the filthiest.
 For the most part, the gray water tank can carry more than a few days’ worth of wastewater depending on occupant’s usage.
 The more conservative you are with fresh water, the longer you can go before the need to dump.
 You can minimize usage by not leaving the water just running, using a bowl when washing your face or shaving.
 Further, outfit your shower with a handheld that has a shut-off valve built in.
 Take what is commonly called a “military shower” where you turn on the water briefly to wet down, soap up without water, then rinse off with water back on— when dry camping this will save you a lot of both fresh water and waste capacity.
 This also makes sense even when you’re connected with water and sewer hook-ups at a site free flowing, your hot water heater capacity is normally only around 6 to 8 gallons and has a slow recovery, unlike your 40 to 60-gallon capacity in most stationary homes.

-Lastly, you have the dreaded black water tank.
+Lastly, you have the most dreaded RV holding tank—the black water tank.
 This is the one that holds all the sewage and paper from the on-board toilet.
 This container generally has a maximum capacity that will go longer between dumps than the Gray Tank based on the occupant’s usage.
 Most RVer’s will minimize toilet usage by taking advantage of restaurant and service station restrooms while traveling, and while in the campgrounds, their common use restrooms and showers.
 While Traveling, routinely inspect the RV dump valve and check that it is not leaking, and preform maintenance if it becomes difficult to open and close.
 It is common practice to add clean water and some chemicals by flushing them down the toilet just after they vacate this tank to neutralize the smell and help break down solids, this helps with cleaning the tank while the solution is slushing around when traveling down the road.
 The only thing worse than having a smelly Black Tank system of your own filling the cabin, is having to smell your campground neighbor’s.
 Be polite, deodorize!

 In terms of the toilet paper you use, you should always opt for RV rated toilet paper that can dissolve easily in the tank.
 This will prevent clogs in your sewer system and make the dumping of your wastewater more trouble-free.
 Most Brands only offer a single-ply to further decrease the likelihood of blockages, however some topic dedicated blogs have recommended some 2-ply brands that can also be use.